 Resembling a rubbery, fanged genital with all the impulse control of Animal from the Muppets, Belial Bradley is surely one of the most bizarre denizens of the horror hall of fame.
-Prone to violent fits of abandonment, jealousy and long periods of uncontrollable autistic screaming, he’s as real and complicated character as he is dopey and phoney looking, hurling himself at his victims out of his trademark basket like a face-ripping jack-in-the-box.
-He’s the chaotic ying to the more innocent Dwayne’s yang and as the bipedal one of the twins spends more time in the city, makes friends and even scores a date with a sweet receptionist, jealousy broils between the two siblings until things come to a terrible, tragic head.
+Prone to violent fits of abandonment, jealousy and long periods of uncontrollable autistic screaming, he’s as a real and complicated character as he is dopey and phoney looking, hurling himself at his victims out of his trademark basket like a face-ripping jack-in-the-box.
+He’s the chaotic ying to the more innocent Dwayne’s yang and as the bipedal of the twins spends more time in the city, makes friends and even scores a date with a sweet receptionist, jealousy broils between the two siblings until things come to a terrible, tragic head.